breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 }
 ```

-After setting up the express app we can use another middleware depending on the mode.
+After setting up the Express app, we can use another middleware depending on the mode.
-We inject the `webpack-dev-middleware` so express will compile and serve the bundle.js file.
+We inject the `webpack-dev-middleware` so Express will compile and serve the bundle.js file.

 ```javascript
 if (dev) {